Tag Archives: Richter Publishing LLC

 As writers, we have our own declarations to make.
 Whether you’re writing fiction, memoir, poetry, or nonfiction, your words are part of a larger tapestry of freedom.
 You have the ability to challenge, to inspire, to uplift, and to spark change.

-So this Fourth of July, as you watch the fireworks, consider this: What do you need to declare?
 What story is burning inside you, waiting for your voice to set it free?

 Just as Jefferson and his contemporaries wrote for their time, you can write for yours.